EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 <div class="separator" style="clear: both; float: right; text-align: center;"><a href="/blog/2016/09/19/pghealer-repairing-postgres-problems/image-0.jpeg" imageanchor="1" style="clear: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" src="/blog/2016/09/19/pghealer-repairing-postgres-problems/image-0.jpeg"/></a><br/><small>(<a href="https://flic.kr/p/6r7La7">Photograph</a> by <a href="https://www.flickr.com/photos/computerhotline/">Thomas Bresson</a>)</small></div>

-Sometimes, [the elephant](http://www.postgres.org) gets hurt—inducing database errors!
+Sometimes, [the elephant](http://www.postgres.org) gets hurt—​inducing database errors!
 Data corruption is a fact of life in working with computers, and Postgres is not immune.
 With the addition of the “data checksums” feature, detecting such corruption is now much easier.
-But detection is not enough—what happens after the corruption is detected?
-What if Postgres could fix the problem all by itself—what if we could give the elephant a  mutant healing power?!?
+But detection is not enough—​what happens after the corruption is detected?
+What if Postgres could fix the problem all by itself—​what if we could give the elephant a  mutant healing power?!?

 Now we can.
-I wrote an extension named pg_healer that does just that—detects corruption issues, and automatically repairs them.
+I wrote an extension named pg_healer that does just that—​detects corruption issues, and automatically repairs them.
 Let’s see how it works with a demonstration.
 For this, we will be purposefully corrupting the “pgbench_branches” table, part of the venerable [pgbench utility](https://wiki.postgresql.org/wiki/Pgbench).